aawadall/contests/README.md

 ##### Journal
 `14:47 PM` so far I passed test cases 1 though 13, but case 14 is giving a lower number than expected; 41 instead of 43.
+`15:09 PM` I decided to switch to weighted edge soltion, and placed it in Sol2 namespace.